jointakahe/takahe/docs/installation.rst

 Both of these can have as many copies run as needed.
 Note that the image has required environment variables before it will boot, and this is the only way to configure it - see below.

+While you can run Takahē directly from a checkout if you like, we're not officially supporting that right now, as it increases our support burden by having to deal with lots of OS and library versions.
+It's a standard Django app, though, so if you know what you're doing, have at it - just expect us to push back if you file tickets about things not working on your OS!

 Environment Variables